Post thumbnail

 Chris Torrence has put together an excellent series of videos in which he writes an Apple II emulator from scratch that will run in any modern web browser!

-Unlike our for loop in the CPU pseudo code we listed above his system uses the Javascript setTimeout series of functions instead but it is equivalent, it is better to do setTimeout when running inside a web-browser so the browser can handle other actions instead of waiting forever for the emulator to finish the loop.
+Unlike our for loop in the CPU pseudo code we listed above, his system uses the JavaScript setTimeout series of functions instead, but it is equivalent.
+It is better to use setTimeout when running inside a web browser so the browser can handle other actions instead of waiting forever for the emulator to finish the loop.

-A very cool feature of his emulator is it has en embedded 6502 assembler inside it, so he can easily write tests with 6502 assembly code and run them straight inside his emulator!
+A very cool feature of his emulator is it has an embedded 6502 assembler inside it, so he can easily write tests with 6502 assembly code and run them straight inside his emulator!

 NES Emulator from Scratch by javidx9